Manyeleti: A hidden safari gem

 The levels of luxury and superb service are outstanding, and my two days there were remarkable in many ways.
 I live in Cape Town, where excellent restaurants grow on trees, and well, the meals at Tintswalo were to die for.

-Michel had told my guide Christof of my fondness of wild dogs, and despite my assurance that I am not phased about which encounters we enjoy, Christof and his tracker, Ntsako, set out to find wild dogs.
+Michel had told my guide Christof of my fondness of wild dogs (painted wolves), and despite my assurance that I am not phased about which encounters we enjoy, Christof and his tracker, Ntsako, set out to find wild dogs.
 Not only did we find wild dogs, but we spent a few happy hours with them as they patrolled the area before finding some shade and parking off.
 Happy me.

 Christof, Ntsako, and I spent many happy hours driving the concession to give me a good idea of the Manyeleti landscape.
 We watched grumpy, smelly dagga boys (old buffalo males) wallow in mud, a demure female leopard silently and patiently hunt impala in the moonlight, rotund lions sleeping off a meal, and celebrated a rain squall that caught us as we sipped G&Ts and tucked into sundowner snacks.